Arranging a Funeral or Cremation Service in Minnesota

 We cover how Minnesota state law affects your rights as a consumer in the purchasing of funeral services and products, with some useful insights on how you can save money arranging a funeral in Minnesota.
 Whether you are faced with the immediate need to make funeral arrangements or whether you are researching to preplan, hopefully, you will find this guide a good starting point.

-This is one of the first things you need to do – choose a funeral home or cremation provider.
-We often end up making a decision in haste because when a death occurs, we feel under pressure to act.
-Generally, people will choose a funeral home based upon recommendations from family, friends, or even the church, hospital, or hospice.
+This is one of the first things you need to do—choose a funeral home or cremation provider.
+We often make a decision in haste because when a death occurs, we feel under pressure to act.
+Generally, people will choose a funeral home based on recommendations from family, friends, or even the church, hospital, or hospice.

-You need to ensure whoever has suggested a funeral home to you is not biased and is giving you a genuine recommendation.
-If you have no recommendations or, for whatever reason, need to find a funeral provider from scratch.
-It can help to decide upon what specific kind of funeral services you are looking for, as this can help to narrow down your selection.
+You need to ensure that whoever has suggested a funeral home to you is not biased and is giving you a genuine recommendation.
+If you have no recommendations or, for whatever reason, need to find a funeral provider from scratch, it can help to decide upon what specific kind of funeral services you are looking for, as this can help to narrow down your selection.

 Do you require traditional services, burial, or cremation, or are you seeking something more alternative, such as a green burial?